sematext/docs/docs/guide/integrations-guide.md

 ## Creating a New Integration

+An [App](app-guide) is core concept in Sematext.
+When adding monitoring you will start by creating an App for the desired integration type.
-Go to the [Apps](https://apps.sematext.com/ui/integrations/apps) page to create a new Monitoring or Logs integration.
+Go to the [Apps](https://apps.sematext.com/ui/integrations/apps) page to create a new App.
 Pick a solution type and all the available integrations for that solution will be listed.
 Hover over any integration card and click to create the respective App.

 Next step is to pick your environment that runs the service you want to monitor.